 This sector of the society is even more vulnerable.
-The challenges are that this problem is genetic which means a disabled person may bear offspring who are also disabled. this limits the chances of the families in terms of Scio-economic growth.
+The challenge is that this problem is genetic which means a disabled person may bear offspring who are also disabled.
+This limits the chances of the families in terms of socio-economic growth.
 Given the disability prevalence of 5% of the total population of 390 092 in GTM, the intervention in terms of mainstreaming becomes more than important.

-Currently there is Yingisani and Letaba special school situated next to Letaba hospital and Shilubane hospital user group who caters for disability.

-The municipality has launched the Local Disability Council to advocate & lobby issues of disability.
-This population has been neglected in the planning process in the past.
-The council assist in raising issues in all forums within the municipality.

-The Greater Tzaneen Municipality building is now fully accessible to the disability group as it has constructed and open a lift for use.
+- Currently there is Yingisani and Letaba special schools situated next to Letaba hospital and Shilubane hospital user group who caters for the disability. - The municipality has launched the Local Disability Council to advocate & lobby issues of disability.
+This population has been neglected in the planning processes in the past.
+The Council assist in raising issues in all forums within the municipality. - The Greater Tzaneen Municipality building is now fully accessible to the disability group as it has constructed and opened a lift for use.